AnthonyMaret/project13/README.md

 Only the _____ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _TODO: Add whitelisted IP addresses_

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by the jumpbox.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Which machine did you allow to access your ELK VM?
+What was its IP address?
+- Answer:

 A summary of the access policies in place can be found in the table below.